dockerian/poetry/blog/poetry-study.md

   While feminine rhymes let the rhythm unfold.

   Assonance, vowels hum in tune,
-  Like “low moan” or “blue noon moon.”
+  Like “low moan” or “blue noon moon”.
   Assonance hums with inner rhyme,
   "Light of the fire, dying in time."
   And consonance clicks in the echoing night,